Michael Harris II Player Props: Braves vs. Nationals

 Michael Harris II At The Plate

-- Harris II is hitting .191 with six doubles, three home runs and 12 walks.
+- Harris II is batting .193 with six doubles, three home runs and 12 walks.

+- In 51.2% of his 41 games this season, Harris II has picked up at least one hit.
+He's also had four multi-hit games.

-- In 7.5% of his games this season, he has hit a long ball, and 2% of his trips to the plate.
+- In 7.3% of his games this season, he has homered, and 2% of his trips to the plate.

-- Harris II has an RBI in seven of 40 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Harris II has had at least one RBI in 17.1% of his games this season (seven of 41), with two or more RBI three times (7.3%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.